ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 Even if you don't know where your data will end up, documenting your data when you collect it will help ensure your documentation doesn't have any gaps.
-Timely documentation also maximizes the likelihood that your research can be reproduced, and that your data reused by other researchers.
+Timely documentation also maximizes the likelihood that your research can be reproduced, as well as reused by other researchers increasing your overall research impact.
 If your project uses data collected earlier or by someone else, it's a good practice to fill gaps in the existing documentation with your own.
-Thorough documentation isn't just beneficial to other researchers, it's also beneficial to future you---small details you notice and document about features could be important later in the project.
+Thorough documentation isn't just beneficial to other researchers, it's also beneficial to future you.
+Small details you notice and document can be important later in the project.

 ```{figure} /images/michener_information_entropy.png
 ---